Apply to vetted scholarship programs in one click

 Last, but not least, remember that extracurricular activities do not have to be limited to the typical “after-school activities.”
 If you had a part-time job or were heavily involved at your local place of worship, include these as well!

 See also: How to get an internship guide

 What if extenuating circumstances negatively impacted my freshman year?

 School is inherently difficult; having to constantly study, prepare for exams, write essays, and more is bound to take a toll on young students.
 However, some individuals face even greater hardships during their time in school which impacts their ability to focus and perform their best.
 Colleges typically call such hardships “extenuating circumstances.”
-This can involve anything from dealing with a chronic illness, to serious accidents, or family problems.
+This can involve anything from dealing with a chronic illness, to serious accidents, to family problems, to death.

 If you dealt with any of these during your freshman year of high school and they impacted your ability to perform as well as usual, you might want to consider writing about these experiences.
 The Common App Essay, Additional Information section, or supplemental essays are a good place to share.
 However, keep in mind that this is totally optional – there is no requirement to explain or apologize for low freshman year grades.

 If you’d prefer not to write about your hardships yourself, but still want colleges to understand this “fluke” in your transcript, reach out to your school counselor.
 They will be able to explain these extenuating circumstances when writing your recommendation letter to colleges.
 This way, colleges will better understand your circumstances when they look at your freshman year.
 They can also elaborate on how you managed to succeed despite such difficult circumstances, showing your drive and will to thrive.